-Gassers will be our preseason conditioning choice for flag football.
-This is a short duration cardiovascular event that will simulate some of the same types of cardiovascular situations you will be placed in on the field of play.
-The Gassers are explained below.
+Gassers and general cardiovascular activities will be our preseason conditioning choice for softball.
+Gassers a short duration cardiovascular event that will simulate some of the same types of cardiovascular situations you will be placed in on the field of play.
+General cardiovascular conditioning will include using cross-trainers, treadmill, or bikes to get the heart rate up into a training zone so you can see cardiovascular improvements.
+The Gassers and cardiovascular activities are explained below.